 - a sense of tired or weak legs.
 Difficult to ascend stairs or hills: doing so means you have to breathe more than usual, or take more frequent rests.
 Sitting down after exertion is a pleasure.
 Getting up is an effort.

 - tiredness in the morning, even after what seemed a good sleep.
 This tiredness sometimes improves a bit from around 11am onwards though you remain somewhat tired, and eating a big meal makes you more tired.

 - Pulse: all the pulses are often a bit empty, or weak, especially the Stomach pulse, which is on the right wrist at the middle position over the radial artery.

 - Tongue: pale.
 In other words, the colour of the body of the tongue is pale, not just the coating.
 (If the tongue's body remains pale but the coating is yellow, that suggests not just Stomach Qi deficiency but also some Heat in the Stomach.

 Nutrition and Diet

-- What you have been eating is often a major cause: poor nutrition, in other words, not getting from what you eat the nutrition your body needs is a cause.
+- What you have been eating is often a major cause of Stomach Qi deficiency: poor nutrition, in other words, not getting from what you eat the nutrition your body needs is a cause.
 This may be because the foods you eat are poor quality, lacking in vital nutrients your body must have for health, such as protein and vegetables.

 - How you have been eating is another cause.
 If you eat too fast, or when on the run, or don't leave time after eating to digest food before returning to work, all these can contribute to your stomach being unable to extract what it needs.
 Your stomach needs regular food, like a baby.
 It needs time to digest it, and work, including mental work, often prevents it from performing properly.